cumulus13/pypihub_flask/README.md

 cd pypihub
 ```

-or you can install with pip:
+Or you can install with pip:
 ```bash
 $ pip install pypihub[flask]
 ```